vjovanov/actormig/actor-migration.md

    The difference between linking and watching is that watching actors always receive the termination notification.
 However, instead of matching on the Scala `Exit` message that contains the reason of termination the Akka watching returns the `Terminated(a: ActorRef)` message that contains only the `ActorRef`.
-The functionality of getting the reason for termination is not supported by the migration and can be in Akka, after the migration, by organizing the actors in a supervision hierarchy.
+The functionality of getting the reason for termination is not supported by the migration.
+It can be done in Akka, after the Step 4, by organizing the actors in a supervision hierarchy.

    If the actor that is watching does not match the `Terminated` message, and this message arrives, it will be terminated with the `DeathPactException`.
 Note that this will happen even when the watched actor terminated normally.
-In Scala linked actors terminate - with the same termination reason - only if one of the actors terminates abnormally.
+In Scala linked actors terminate, with the same termination reason, only if one of the actors terminates abnormally.

    If the system can not be migrated solely with watching the user has the two alternatives described in "Deciding on Migration".